-- 1. Construction, clearing, filling, excavating, grading, paving, dredging, mining, drilling or otherwise significantly disturbing the soil of a site. - 2.
-Building, installing, enlarging, replacing or substantially restoring a structure, impervious surface, or water management system, and including the long-term storage materials. - 3.
-Subdividing land into two or more parcels. - 4.
-A tree removal for which authorization is required under this Code. - 5.
-Erection of a permanent sign unless expressly exempted by the standards and provisions of this Code. - 6.
-Alteration of a historic property for which authorization is required under this Code. - 7.
-Changing the use of a site so that the need for parking is increased. - 8.
-Construction, elimination or alteration of a driveway onto a public street
+- Construction, clearing, filling, excavating, grading, paving, dredging, mining, drilling or otherwise significantly disturbing the soil of a site. - Building, installing, enlarging, replacing or substantially restoring a structure, impervious surface, or water management system, and including the long-term storage materials. - Subdividing land into two or more parcels. - A tree removal for which authorization is required under this Code. - Erection of a permanent sign unless expressly exempted by the standards and provisions of this Code. - Alteration of a historic property for which authorization is required under this Code. - Changing the use of the site so that the need for parking is increased. - Construction, elimination, or alteration of a driveway onto a public street.

-Development Approval: For purposes of this Code a development approval is that official County process which authorizes the commencement of construction or land alteration without need for further application and approval.
+Development Approval: For the purposes of this Code a development approval is that official County process which authorizes the commencement of construction or land alteration without need for further application and approval.
 Development approvals include: all types of land development which in accordance with this plan would permit permanent changes permits (plumbing, electrical, foundation, mechanical, and so forth, in addition to the building permit itself), grading and clearing permits, septic tank permits, tree removal permits, sign permits, etc.